tylorkolbeck/github-portfolio-builder/README.md

 ### `GhPort.getAllRepos()`

-Returns an array of all repos associated with the instance username.
+Returns an array of all repos associated with the GhPort instance username.
 Each repo will contain:

 - id - id
 - name - name